Beginnings of a World Class Feud (World Class, December 25, 1982)

 It may have been a festive time of year, but at WCCW’s Star Wars show at Reunion Arena on December 25, 1982, one of the greatest feuds in professional wrestling history was launched.

 1981 saw the promotion begin to catch on fire, as David, Kevin and Kerry Von Erich – the sons of promoter and owner of World Class Fritz Von Erich – took the territory by storm.
 At the Christmas “Star Wars” event in Reunion Arena, Kerry got a shot at NWA World Heavyweight champion, Ric Flair.
-After a series of bouts mired in controversy, this match would take place in a steel cage, two-out-of-three-falls.
+After a series of bouts mired in controversy, this match would take place in a steel cage.
 As an added stipulation, Michael Hayes would be a special guest referee – as voted for by the fans – and would keep an eye on the action along with regular official, David Manning.
 Big Terry Gordy was also standing watch at the door, and held the only key.

 Hayes was one-third of The Fabulous Freebirds, along with Terry “Bam Bam” Gordy and Buddy Roberts.
 They were originally brought in as babyfaces and friends of the Von Erichs, but that would soon all change in a flash.